fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 # Update a class with properties and methods in CSharp

+Classes use properties and methods to encapsulate data and behavior.
+Properties define the data that a class contains, and methods define the behavior that the class can perform

-In this exercise, you encapsulate the data and behavior of a class by implementing properties and methods.
+In this exercise, you update an existing code project by developing properties and methods.

-This exercise includes the following tasks:

-1. Review the existing code
-1. Create properties for the BankCustomer class
-1. Create automatically implemented properties for the BankAccount class
-1. Create read-only properties for the BankAccount class
-1. Create methods for the BankCustomer and BankAccount classes
-1. Create extension methods for the BankCustomer and BankAccount classes
-1. Update the Program.cs file to demonstrate the updated classes, properties, and methods

-This exercise should take approximately **30** minutes to complete.
+This exercise takes approximately **25** minutes to complete.

 ## Before you start